lazerwalker/playfab-twine/README.md

 The `state` object contains the current values for every variable key given in the `trackedVariables` argument passed into PlayFab-Twine when you initialize it.

-Additionally, every time Harlowe loads a new node, an event is fired with the name `node_loaded`, with a payload similar to the previous events.
-The "text" property contains the internal name of the node, rather than the displayed text on the clicked link.
+Additionally, every time Harlowe loads a new passage, an event is fired with the name `passage_loaded`, with a payload similar to the previous events.
+The "text" property contains the internal name of the passage, rather than the displayed text on the clicked link.

 **WARNING**: This duplication isn't great!
 Cleaning this up will hopefully happen before this library is publicized.